-5 Top Things To With Kids Around Monterey
+5 Top Things To With Kids In Monterey

 We love spending time on the Monterey Peninsula with our kids.
 We regularly make the drive 2 1/2 hours south from San Francisco.
 Here are our top picks for a weekend in Monterey and its neighboring towns.

 Monterey Bay Aquarium

 The highlight of every family vacation we take here is the Monterey Bay Aquarium.
 Located right on famous Cannery Row (which is worth a stroll, though it can be quite touristy) it houses amazing sea life that our entire family loves.
 Our daughter’s favorite exhibition is undoubtedly the glowing jelly fish, with the tiny baby seahorses a close second.
 Don’t miss the wave crash window, which can entertain toddlers and preschoolers for hours.

 Since the aquarium is on most tourists’ must-do list, lines can be very long, particularly on the weekends.
 Try your best to go at an off-peak time or even on a weekday.
 I also recommend packing a change of clothes for any little kids.
 There are plenty of opportunities for them to get soaked in the touch pools and water play areas.

 Dennis the Menace Park